alvations/whyclick/README.md

 Options:
   -u, --username TEXT  Your WhyQ username.
   -p, --password TEXT  Your WhyQ password.
+  --halal              Halal only options.
+  --healthy            Healthy only options.
+  --vegetarian         Vegetarian only options.
   -h, --help           Show this message and exit.

 $ whyclick randomly-order-whyq \